DaveXNN/Ground-station-for-satellite-tracking/README.md

 ![](/images/satellite_tracking_software-default.png)

 You can select any of the satellites in All satellites listbox and predict its visibility.
 Information about the pass will be shown below in the table.
-Here is an example predict for International Space Station (ISS):
+Here is an example predict for the International Space Station (ISS):

 ![](/images/satellite_tracking_software-predicting.png)